MetcalfeTom/friend-emulator/README.md

 # Friend-Emulator

 More & more of my friends are moving away from where I live, some across different time zones.
-To keep myself from becoming lonely, I figured the next best thing to physical human contact is an NLP bot that can convincingly emulate the speaking style of my friends.
+To keep myself from becoming lonely, I figured the next best thing to physical human contact would be a bot that can convincingly mimic the speaking style of my friends.
 Now you can do the same!

 # Setup

 ![chats](https://www.android-recovery.net/images/app-review/whatsapp-android-settings-chats-and-calls.png)

 WhatsApp allows you to export the chat log for any group chat or contact.
-Simply go to your settings, hit 'Chats' and then 'Chat history'.
+Simply go to your settings in the app, hit 'Chats' and then 'Chat history'.
 Select the chat and you will receive it in a text file via e-mail.

 Put any number of these files into the same directory as the GenerateChats script.